charlottedaumal/microtubule-tracking/README_MiTrack.md

 fluorescent proteins to track microtubule dynamics and thus should be used for fluorescence images with similar characteristics.
-As MiTrack was specifically designed to track extending microtubules, a few assumptions were made in the tracking :
+As MiTrack was specifically designed to track extending microtubules, a few assumptions were made in the tracking, mainly being :
 - EB3 comets do not change directions and have no curvature
-- the microtubule speed remains constant

->Any type of file (8, 16 or 32-bits) is accepted.
+> Any type of file (8, 16 or 32-bits) is accepted.
+The image should be a 2D stack, with a time axis.
+> The speed units computed are only correct for input data where the scale of pixels is the
+> same in x and y directions.